 Share Consultation events: draft guidance for businesses on the price transparency provisions of the Digital Markets, Competition and Consumers Act 2024 on FacebookShare Consultation events: draft guidance for businesses on the price transparency provisions of the Digital Markets, Competition and Consumers Act 2024 on TwitterShare Consultation events: draft guidance for businesses on the price transparency provisions of the Digital Markets, Competition and Consumers Act 2024 on LinkedinEmail Consultation events: draft guidance for businesses on the price transparency provisions of the Digital Markets, Competition and Consumers Act 2024 link

-Online - Microsoft Teams Registration for this event closes at midday on Wednesday 9 July 2025.
+Registration for this event closes at midday on 1 September 2025.

 Why you should attend